dmytromalevskyi/CryptoGramFrontend/README.md

 # CryptoGram project.

+I worked in a group of 6 to design a prototype of a cryptocurrency trading platform using React and Typescript that won the “Best Project Award” of the module.
+If you wish to run it make sure to install and run both the backend and the frontend.

 The part developed here is the Graphical User Interface.

 To run this project first insure that the backEnd is running,